A few weeks back I went to

 When laying a garden path, take the opportunity to be artful: use it to create order in the garden, and align it with the front door for cleanliness and efficiency.

-As a reporter for The New York Times described in a 1990 piece about Shaker walls, “With their enormous stones and careful construction, these walls will not need repairing every spring when winter frosts have finished heaving the earth about.
+The New York Times described in a 1990 piece about Shaker walls, “With their enormous stones and careful construction, these walls will not need repairing every spring when winter frosts have finished heaving the earth about.
 No, these are walls that time will not move, let alone frost.
 Embedded in them, it seems, are the basic tenets of the Shakers, the idea that labor was consecrated and that every object should be made as if the maker would die tomorrow but the object must last a thousand years.”